75 Secrets Nurses Wish They Could Tell You

 Try to avoid hospitals in July

-“If you have a choice, don’t go into the hospital in July.
+“If you have a choice, don’t go into a teaching hospital in July.
 That’s when the new crop of residents starts, and they’re pretty clueless.” —A nurse supervisor at a New Jersey hospital

 Doctors don’t always tell you everything